 - The Advancement Committee is not permitted to make any modifications to the Guidelines for Advancement, Dismissal & Graduation for individual students.

-- A student may appeal to the Dean:
+- A student may appeal to the Dean under the following circumstances:

-- If a student receives a failing grade, he or she may request, within three (3) months of receiving the grade, that an Appeals Committee be appointed by the Dean to hear testimony of the appealing student and faculty member(s) involved.
-This request should be made in writing to the Dean with a copy to the Office of Student Affairs.
+- If a student receives a failing grade, they may request, within three (3) months of receiving the grade, that an Appeals Committee be appointed by the Dean to hear testimony of the appealing student and faculty member(s) involved.
+A written appeal addressed to the Dean must be sumitted to the Office of Student Affairs.
 Following its deliberations, the Appeals Committee will give its recommendations to the Dean for decision and action.

 - The Appeals Committee is comprised of three (3) full-time faculty members of the School of Medicine.